Dec. 7-9, 2018

 Saturday's events begin early in the morning and stretch well into the evening.
 Festivities include: a 5K run, Breakfast with Santa, candy cane hunt, storytelling, ornament making, cookie decorating, Parade of Lights, train rides through luminaries in the park, visits with Santa and a synchronized light show.
 Shopping is available, too, and all activities are within easy walking distance in this one-stoplight resort town in the Blue Ridge Mountains.

 Sunday is reserved for visiting one of the many choose & cut tree farms in the surrounding countryside.
-Lodging packages which include a choose & cut Christmas tree are available.
+Lodging packages, which include a choose & cut Christmas tree, are available.

 Three times each summer, the green at the Historic Banner Elk School comes to life with Art on the Greene, featuring quality, hand-made arts and crafts from select regional and national artisans.
-Art on the Greene takes place Memorial Day weekend, the Fourth of July and Labor Day weekend.
+Art on the Greene takes place Memorial Day weekend, Fourth of July and Labor Day weekend.
 The festivities include food vendors and other entertainment.

 “Art on the Greene is geared toward artists who are involved in any medium in the Appalachian tradition of hand crafters,” says show director Kimberly Tufts.
 “We have metal artists, glass artists, potters, and high-quality jewelry from all types of makers.
 We have wood workers of all varieties from furniture to home decor wood items, as well as painters in a variety of mediums – watercolor, acrylic and oil.”

 Concerts in the Park, sponsored by the Banner Elk Chamber of Commerce, are a popular summer activity in Banner Elk.
 Each week features live music by popular local and regional bands.
 Food, beer and wine vendors are available.